riesvriend/CDO-EML-Parsing-Sample/readme.md

-# CDO-EML-Parsing-Sample
+# EML Parsing Sample in C# using CDO

-This sample project answers the question ([on stackoverflow](http://stackoverflow.com/questions/936422/recommendations-on-parsing-eml-files-in-c-sharp)) on how .eml files can be parsed in C#.
+This sample project answers ([the question on stackoverflow](http://stackoverflow.com/questions/936422/recommendations-on-parsing-eml-files-in-c-sharp)) on how to parse a raw email file in .eml format using C#.

-The sample shows how to read a raw .eml file, and how to extract the body parts to byte arrays or strings.

 This fragment illustrates the API: